jigs1996/v7-docs/content/start/introduction.md

 Choose AdonisJS when you want the productivity of a full-featured framework without the complexity of enterprise patterns or the fragmentation of minimal frameworks.

-## MVC with Configurable View Layer
+## MVC with a configurable view layer

 AdonisJS uses the **Model-View-Controller (MVC)** pattern to keep data, logic, and presentation separate.
 The view layer is optional and can be configured to fit your needs.